GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 Implementation
 --------------
 Internally, all CPU buffers are kept as NumPy ndarrays, ufunc calls are forwarded after allocating the appropriate output buffers.
-GPU buffers are stored as CuPy ndarrays.
+GPU buffers are stored as CuPy ndarrays, except for the :code:`CudaManagedGPUStorage`.

 Universal functions are handled by inheriting from :code:`numpy.NDArrayOperatorsMixin` and implementing the :code:`__array_ufunc__` interface, which will determine the proper broadcasting, output shape and compute device, and then dispatch the actual computation to NumPy or CuPy, respectively.
 Other numpy API functions will be handled by means of the :code:`__array_function__` protocol.

-ToDo

 .. _storage_types: